’13 Reasons Why’: Is Tony Even Real, Or Is He A Ghost Or Guardian?

 SPOILER ALERT: This article discusses Netflix’s 13 Reasons Why.
 Please proceed with caution if you have not yet viewed all the episodes and would like to avoid spoilers.

 In 13 Reasons Why, Tony (Christian Navarro) is the calm amid all of the teenage angst.
-He is the keeper of Hannah’s (Katherine Langford) tapes should any of the characters mentioned on them refuse to pass them onto the next person down the line.
+He is the keeper of Hannah’s (Katherine Langford) tapes should any of the characters mentioned on them refuse to pass them on to the next person down the line.
 He is also a guiding force in Clay’s (Dylan Minnette) life as he is struggling through listening to Hannah’s last words.
 At times, he is also seen with Hannah’s parents and seems to interact with the grown ups in the TV series better than he does with his teenage peers.

 And it is these reasons that many viewers have been questioning whether Tony is even real.
 Some suggest Tony is merely a figment of Clay’s imagination, or that he is ghost.
 Others wonder if maybe Tony is a true guardian angel, rather than just the guardian of Hannah’s tapes.
 Regardless, there are many things that don’t add up about Tony in 13 Reasons Why.
 Let’s have a look at some pros and cons of Tony being real.